RuterNo/adt-doc/docs/operator_portal.md

 ## Description

-Ruter is intending to create an operator portal where PTOs will be able to access:
+Ruter will develop an operator portal in co-operation with the current PTOs.

+### Intended functionality

 - current status of vehicles
 - SLA calculations